Looking Beyond Academic Access

 When asked about the most difficult thing about being a deaf student in college, one student replied, “Being alone; wishing for more social interactions.”

 Providing appropriate accommodations — while important — may not prevent deaf students from feeling isolated or excluded from the community.
 Accommodations alone are not enough.
-We need to look beyond accommodations to consider a student-centered approach to advancing true educational equity and ensuring that every deaf student has the chance to thrive.
+We need to look beyond accommodations to consider a student-centered approach to advancing true educational access and ensuring that every deaf student has the chance to thrive.

 Student-centered approaches allow every student to feel safe, engaged, healthy, challenged, and supported.
 Disability support staff, in-class service providers, and faculty all play a critical role in promoting not only learning, but overall well-being.